 Pi Hole Configuration and Customization

 To configure PiHole, you will have to access the web interface/dashboard.

 How do I access Pi-hole Admin Dashboard?

-Pi Hole Admin dashboard or web interface can be accessed using a web browser with the URL http://IP-ADDRESS/admin/.
+Pi Hole Admin dashboard or web interface can be accessed using a web browser with the URLs http://IP-ADDRESS/admin/ or http://pi.hole/admin.
 IP-ADDRESS is the Pi Hole server’s local IP address (eg. 192.168.1.26 in this guide).
 Login using the password provided by the PiHole installer.

 How to configure Pi Hole?
 Well, in most cases, there is not much to configure on Pi Hole.
 But one good customization to know is expanding or editing your blocklists.

 PiHole with third-party blocklists block over 100,000 domains.
 These blocklists are trusted and you would rarely have any false positives.

 But most PiHole users may want to expand that (eg. for known malware/ransomware hosts).
 The PiHole community is excellent and several users have created and continue to maintain custom expanded blocklists.
 Wally’s list is a notable one.

 Once you have the list finalized, add it to PiHole blocklist by going to Settings->Blocklists, as shown below.
 If you went with one of the expanded blocklist, you may want to consider whitelisting some

 Click Save and Update.